AdobeDocs/certification.en/help/certifications/getting-started.md

 Adobe's certifications are designed to validate the knowledge and skills of professionals working with our digital marketing solutions.
 Use the following tabs to begin learning about the certification program.

+>[!TIP]
+>
+>**Our year-end sale starts Cyber Monday!** Get 50% off certification exam vouchers from the Adobe Digital Experience Credential Program, starting November 27 through December 31.
+><br>
+>This offer is only valid when you purchase via the [Adobe Certification Voucher Center](https://experienceleague.adobe.com/docs/analytics/analyze/home.html){target="_blank"}.
+Use promo code Holiday2023 at checkout.
+><br>
+>This offer is only available for the timeframe mentioned, and only applies to new orders and cannot be applied to previously placed purchases.
+Voucher codes are valid for one year from date of purchase.

 >[!BEGINTABS]

 >[!TAB Exam types]